rayvantsahni/All-Random-Programs/README.md

 # Basic-Programs
-Just some basic and random programs usually implemented while playing around a concept.
+Just some basic and random programs usually implemented while playing around new concepts.